imagej/imagej.github.io/_pages/plugins/snt/manual.md

 This menu contains options to start the filling process for selected paths.
 For detailed instructions see [Filling: Step-By-Step Instructions](/plugins/snt/step-by-step-instructions#filling).

 ### Process ›
+This menu lists commands pertaining to ROIs and image processing routines.

 #### Convert to ROIs...